 Because consuming spreadsheet applications understand that this data is attached at a cell level, this metadata remains with the cell when it is moved around the sheet via cut/paste or through row/column insertion or deletions above it.
 Note that some implementations may parse through application-defined-extension elements and modify constructs within them – Microsoft Excel, for example, will look for any sqref elements in the namespace http://schemas.microsoft.com/office/excel/2006/main.
 It assumes that they will contain spreadsheet row/column references and adjust them appropriately if that referenced cell area is moved around at runtime.

-Application-defined extension elements are only usable in locations pre-defined by a markup language, but allow for data preservation in round-trip scenarios.
+Application-defined extension elements are only usable in locations pre-defined by a markup language, but allow for data preservation in round-tripping scenarios.

 Embedding foreign OPC parts

 Markup consumers are able (but not required) to preserve OPC parts with unrecognized relationship types during save operations.
-Such foreign parts are best suited to data (either binary or XML) that the creator desires to be preserved during round-trip operations.
+Such foreign parts are best suited to data (either binary or XML) that the creator desires to be preserved during round-tripping operations.

 One good use of a foreign part would be for an embedded video file attached to a WordprocessingML document.
 This involves three steps: